paddy-flynn/irishrail-realtime-node/README.md

 ** The response is returned in the callback **
 The call back should be a function that takes one parameter.
 It should be passed into all method calls.
 If the status is 0 and error has occurred.
-If the status is 1 the api has been sucessful.
+If the status is 1 the api has been successful.
 The returnedResponse looks like this.
 ```javascript
 var returnedResponse = {status: 0, response: someResponseObject};